codestreet-ca/basic_python/README.md

-# Week 2
+# Week 8

-Learn about booleans, numerical operations, and strings.
+Install Selenium and BeautifulSoup4.
+Begin the webscraping project.

 [Here is the recording for Saturday]()